NYsferatu: Symphony Of A Century

 More Art collaborated with Brooklyn-based Italian-born artist Andrea Mastrovito to create NYsferatu, an ambitious public art project that combines film, music, and community engagement to create a powerful and poignant statement about immigrant rights in today’s world.
 Taking the first step in this lengthy process, Mastrovito and a team of artists, hand animated Friedrich W. Murnau’s seminal 1922 film Nosferatu, itself an adaptation of Bram Stoker’s story, Dracula.

-Using the technique of rotoscoping, each character, gesture, and expression has been redrawn in the original film’s classic style while the background of contemporary New York City brings the film to the current moment.
-Each recreated background has been drawn 3 times in order to replicate the beautifully eerie flickering shutter effect of early cinema.
-In all, the artist has made over 35,000 original drawings to create this feature length hand-animated film.
+Using the technique of rotoscoping, each character, gesture, and expression was redrawn in the original film’s classic style while the background of contemporary New York City brings the film to the current moment.
+Each recreated background was drawn 3 times in order to replicate the beautifully eerie flickering shutter effect of early cinema.
+In all, the artist made over 35,000 original drawings to create this feature length hand-animated film.

 With key organizational partners, More Art and Mastrovito arranged hands-on workshops in which English as Second Language Learners discussed the film and its implications.
 The workshops culminated with participants rewriting the silent film’s title cards—in many languages including Chinese, Arabic, Spanish, and English—to reflect their respective community’s experience of overcoming obstacles of xenophobia, economics, and racism to make their home in a new city.
 In so doing the participants changed the very meaning of the film as well as its ending.

-In the Summer of 2017, More Art will present a series of free film screenings in parks and venues across New York City accompanied by a live, original score commissioned specifically for NYsferatu performed by both local and international musicians.
+In the Summer of 2017, More Art presented a series of free film screenings in parks and venues across New York City accompanied by a live, original score commissioned specifically for NYsferatu performed by both local and international musicians.

 Please visit the project website.